Charles Dickinson (attorney and duelist): Horse race dispute

-Later, one of Jackson's friends, while sitting in a Nashville store, shared what was probably a more lurid story about Erwin's disputed payment.
+As told by Jackson biographer Robert V. Remini, one of Jackson's friends, while sitting in a Nashville store, shared what was probably a more lurid story about Erwin's disputed payment.
 When Dickinson heard the story, he sent a friend, Thomas Swann, to act as a go-between to inquire about what Jackson said about his father-in-law.
 Whether the friend misinterpreted or even misrepresented what was said by the two men, this minor misunderstanding flamed into full controversy.

 In a confrontation at Winn's Tavern, Jackson struck Swann with his cane and called him a stupid meddler.
-Dickinson sent Jackson a letter calling him a coward about the same time that Swann wrote a column in a local newspaper calling Jackson a coward.
-Jackson responded in the same newspaper saying Swann was a "lying valet for a worthless, drunken, blackguard" meaning Dickinson.
+Dickinson sent Jackson a letter calling him a coward at about the same time that Swann wrote a column in a local newspaper calling Jackson a coward.
+Jackson responded in the same newspaper, claiming that Swann was a "lying valet for a worthless, drunken, blackguard", meaning Dickinson.

-That did it for Dickinson, who, after he returned from New Orleans in May 1806, published an attack on Jackson in the local newspaper, calling Jackson "a poltroon and a coward."
-After reading the article, Jackson sent Dickinson a letter requesting "satisfaction due me for the insults offered."
+This was the last straw for Dickinson, who, after he returned from New Orleans in May 1806, published an attack on Jackson in the local newspaper, calling him "a poltroon and a coward".
+After reading the article, Jackson sent Dickinson a letter requesting "satisfaction due me for the insults offered".

 Death

 Dueling was illegal in Tennessee.
 However, under United States early 1800s criminal law, it was very difficult to be extradited across state lines.
 As a result, the two men met near Adairville, Kentucky, adjacent to the Tennessee border, on May 30, 1806.
 Dickinson left Nashville the day before the duel with his second and a group of friends, confident, even demonstrating his shooting skills at various stops along the way.
 Since Dickinson was considered an expert shot, Jackson and his friend, Thomas Overton, determined it would be best to let Dickinson fire first, hoping that his aim might be spoiled in his quickness.
 The obvious weakness of this tactic was, of course, that Jackson might not be alive to take aim.

-Jackson and Overton also devised a strategy that, if Overton should win the coin toss to give the word to fire, he would ask Dickinson the question "Gentleman, are you ready?" purposefully after asking Jackson, and then immediately say "Fire" in an attempt to cause Dickinson to fire impulsively.
+Jackson and Overton also devised a strategy that, if Overton should win the coin toss to give the word to fire, he would ask Dickinson the question "Gentleman, are you ready?" purposefully after asking Jackson, and then would immediately say "Fire" in an attempt to cause Dickinson to fire impulsively.
 Overton did indeed win the coin toss, and subsequently used this strategy.

 Dickinson fired first, hitting Jackson in the chest.
 Incredibly, Jackson not only survived, merely wounded, but aimed his pistol and returned fire.
 Under the rules of dueling, Dickinson had to remain still as Jackson took his shot.
 Jackson's pistol stopped at half cock, so he drew back the hammer and aimed again, this time hitting Dickinson in the chest.
 Dickinson bled to death as a result of his wound.